Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Appendix

+As illustrated in Example~\ref{ex:seqlemmas-deadlock}, we cannot guarantee that {\fossil} finds a sequence of inductive lemmas proving the goal if such a sequence exists.
+We need the stronger assumption that a set of independent lemmas exists for proving the goal.

-The second algorithm that we present in Section~\ref{sec:algorithm} tries to synthesize a sequence of inductive lemmas for proving $\alpha$.
-It does so by using induction principles of lemmas for which it does not find an inductive proof.
-It might happen that these induction principles prove $\alpha$ without the algorithm being able to prove the actual lemmas valid.
-Hence, we also define the following notion.
+The algorithm {\fossilseq} is a modification of {\fossil} that is guaranteed to find a proof of the goal if it can be proven by a sequence of inductive lemmas.
+In addition to the sequence of valid lemmas that is constructed in a similar way as {\fossil} does, {\fossilseq} additionally uses induction principles of lemmas for which it does not find an inductive proof.
+It might happen that these induction principles help proving $\alpha$ without the algorithm being able to prove the actual lemmas valid.
+We illustrate the difference between induction principles and lemmas proving $\alpha$ for an (artificial) example situation. \begin{example} Consider the definition of $\textit{list}$ from above.
+Add two constants $c_1,c_2$ to the signature, and two recursive definitions $\textit{list}_1$ and $\textit{list}_2$: